-This game contains items, the Pink Flamingo Mallet and the Green Flamingo Mallet, that you can use when mixing Funkoverse games or playing against a friend who has their own Funkoverse game.
-Both players must have an item before you can play with an item.
+This game contains an item, the Cheesecake, that you can use when mixing Funkoverse games or playing against a friend who has their own Funkoverse game.
+Items give characters extra abilities or traits.
 Try using items with different characters and with different combinations of characters on your side to discover new strategies.
-Both players must use the same number of items.
+When playing with items, both players use the same number of items.